A wine taster is assessing the quality of a glass of red wine using wine terms organized into an evaluation form.

 Misuse: Many people refer to “tannins” as a general descriptor for bold red wines, typically because the meaning of the term is simply unknown to them.

 Correct Use: Tannins are compounds that create a physical and temporary drying sensation in your mouth.
 It might also be described as a bitterness in the wine.
 High levels of tannins are primarily found in red wines because tannins are found in grape skins, seeds, stems, and oak barrels.
 By comparison, white wines tend to have limited exposure to each of those tannin sources during both fermentation and aging.
 While tannins can contribute to a wine’s bitterness, they also provide structure and aging potential.
-A correct usage would be, “This Tempranillo has sharp tannins that will soften as it ages in the cellar” rather than saying it tastes bitter.

 4 – Aroma vs Bouquet

 Correct Use: Aroma refers to the scents derived directly from the grape variety, while bouquet describes the complex smells developed during the winemaking process (i.e., fermentation and aging).
 To learn the distinction, a wine enthusiast simply needs to take time to learn more about the profiles of individual grape varieties and the chemical reactions taking place during fermentation and aging.
 (Yes, that will take time, but the homework is very enjoyable!)
-A proper usage of these two terms might include, “This Pinot Noir has a fruity aroma of fresh red cherries, but the bouquet reveals hints of vanilla from aging in French oak.”

 5 – Oaked vs. Unoaked

 Misuse: Some people think all wines are aged in oak barrels without knowing how different winemaking styles can influence the flavor and body of the final product.
+There are different wine terms used to communicate these styles and guide the wine enthusiast when selecting a bottle.

 Correct Use: “Oaked” wines are aged in barrels, imparting flavors such as vanilla, spice, or toast as well as texture.
 “Unoaked” wines are fermented and aged in stainless steel or other non-wood containers, emphasizing the grape’s natural characteristics.
-For example, you might say, “My mother enjoys oaked Chardonnay for its buttery texture and rich flavors, while I prefer unoaked Chardonnay because it is light, crisp, and refreshing.”

 6 – Finish

-Misuse: The term “finish” is often overlooked, with many wine tasters not realizing it refers to the aftertaste of the wine.
+Misuse: The wine term “finish” is often overlooked, with many wine tasters not realizing it refers to the aftertaste of the wine.

 Correct Use: The finish describes the flavors that linger after swallowing the wine.
 A long, complex finish is often a sign of quality.
-For example, “This Cabernet has a long finish with notes of dark chocolate and blackberry,” communicates both the quality and tasting experience of the wine.

 7 – Vintage